harsh829196/Ml_practice/readme.md

-# 🧠 Machine Learning Practice by Harsh
+# 🧠 Machine Learning Practice by Harshvardhan singh

 Welcome to my **Machine Learning Practice Repository**!
 This repo includes all my practice notebooks and mini ML projects as I learn and grow in the field of **Artificial Intelligence and Machine Learning**.